aj-enns/aj-enns/README.md

-#👤 About the Author
+👤 About the Author
-# Hi there 👋 I'm AJ!
+AJ Enns

-Developer Advocate @ Microsoft | Sr. Cloud Solution Architect @ Microsoft | AI Engineer 🎓 B Sc.
-Computer Science with Mathematics and Business minor from the University of Manitoba 🧠 20+ years of experience in software development
+Developer Advocate @ Microsoft | Sr. Cloud Solution Architect @ Microsoft | AI Engineer

+- 🎓 B Sc.
+Computer Science with Mathematics and Business minor from the University of Manitoba
+- 🧠 20+ years of experience in software development
-🔐 Passionate and trusted DevOps and Agile Advisor and Cloud Solution Architect
+- 🔐 Passionate and trusted DevOps and Agile Advisor and Cloud Solution Architect

 ## About Me